 ALATONERO = SALTWATER IN GREEK

-A NEW CULINARY VIBE ON THE MORNINGTON PENINSULA
+A GREEK CULINARY VIBE ON THE MORNINGTON PENINSULA

 Inspired from a long-term love affair with Santorini, and a passion for Greek food and life, Alatonero offers you a true taste of the Greek Islands without the airfare!

 Alatonero is all about sharing our love of food and wine, stories and bringing people together.
 Located in the heart of the Mornington Peninsula, directly opposite the stunning foreshore and iconic lighthouse in McCrae.

 Bright, breezy and bursting with the Mediterranean colors of santorini, the restaurant across the road from the water offers a stunning mezze style menu of Greek favorites including both traditional and modern dishes.

 Whilst our food is unmistakably Greek, we aim to source as much local produce as possible such as honey, coffee, local olive oil, Victorian seafood, local lamb and goat and local wines.

 We warmly welcome you to our Greek table and look forward to sharing our love of Greece, food and wine with you very soon!

 ALATONERO BY JACQUI POULIER